HaakonEidemHaakstad/asker_bhg_demo/README.md

 - shiny
 - matplotlib

 At this stage, the most desired contributions focus on improving the app's responsiveness, particularly in rendering speeds for plots.
+UI changes are also welcome.
 Your input can make a significant impact on enhancing the user experience and scalability of the tool.

 ## Future Directions